ArtemManukyan/BSA2/readme.md

 Hello, this is my second homework.

-Integrated all the required instruments of ES6, that was mentioned in the task:
+Integrated all the required instruments of ES6 that were mentioned in the task:

 * Block scoping
 * Spread and rest operators